 Barbera is Italy’s third most planted red wine grape after Sangiovese and Montepulciano.
 Also known as Barbera Nera, this grape shines for its quality and elegance.
 Barbera is immensely popular in Piedmont and is the source of specular wine.
-Despite its widespread global distribution, Barbera is mostly grown in Piedmont and parts of neighboring Lombardy and Emilia-Romagna.
+Despite its widespread global distribution, Barbera is mainly grown in Piedmont and parts of neighboring Lombardy and Emilia-Romagna.

 Barbera is a high-yielding grapevine, often used to produce low-cost, mass-produced wines.
 Still, with the proper pruning techniques, the vine can produce concentrated grapes suitable for fine wine production.
 The most popular Barbera DOCs include Barbera d’Asti, Barbera d’Alba, and Barbera del Monferrato.